-Here, the College's policy regarding unpaid leave and the continued payment of insurance benefits is discretionary.
-The Faculty Handbook provides that the provost may approve or deny requests for unpaid leaves of absence "in the best interests of the applicant and of the College," but neither this portion of the Handbook nor the provisions governing benefits requires (or even addresses) the continuation of benefits during leave.
-Rather, the request states that the "[t]ypical[]" procedure for requests is that, if leave is granted, "the Provost, working with [other staff], will make determinations regarding benefits continuation."
-Such continuation is then "generally" approved.
+16 Here, the College's policy regarding unpaid leave and the continued payment of 17 insurance benefits is discretionary.
+The Faculty Handbook provides that the provost may 18 approve or deny requests for unpaid leaves of absence "in the best interests of the applicant and 19 of the College," but neither this portion of the Handbook nor the provisions governing benefits 20 requires (or even addresses) the continuation of benefits during leave.
+Rather, the request states 21 that the "[t]ypical[]" procedure for requests is that, if leave is granted, "the Provost, working 22 with [other staff], will make determinations regarding benefits continuation."
+Such continuation 23 is then "generally" approved.
 The fact that "determinations" must be made and that benefits

-1 continuation i is "generally" approved ind icates that such continuati ions during leave are r not

-- 2 earned payments that the employer owes the requestor a matter of binding policy, as in Advisory - 3 Opinion 1992-03 (Reynolds), but are instead discretionary accommodations that the College - 4 offers the requestor voluntarily, as in Advisory Opinion 2000-01 (Taveras) and Advisory - 5 Opinion 1976-70 (National Republican Congressional Committee).
-Thus, under the - 6 Commission's consistent approach to such situations, the proposal here to continue the College's - 7 payments for your fringe insurance benefits during your leave of absence is prohibited by section - 8 114.12(c)(1). - 9 In addition to section 114.12, section 113.1(g)(6) of the Commission's regulations also - prohibits the payments at issue here.
-Under section 113.1(g)(6), any compensation paid to a - candidate is a contribution to that candidate unless: - 12 (A) The compensation results from bona fide employment that is genuinely independent of the candidacy; - 14 - 15 (B) The compensation is exclusively in consideration of services 16 provided by the employee as part of this employment; and - 17 - 18 (C) The compensation does not exceed the amount of compensation which would be paid to any other similarly - compensation which would be paid to any other similarly qualified person for the same work over the same period of time. - 21 - 22 11 C.F.R. § 113.1(g)(6)(iii).

-The facts of your request would not satisfy these criteria.
-Because you would not be would not be "exclusively in consideration of services provided by [you] as part of [your]
+1 continuation is "generally" approved indicates that such continuations during leave are not 2 earned payments that the employer owes the requestor a matter of binding policy, as in Advisory 3 Opinion 1992-03 (Reynolds), but are instead discretionary accommodations that the College 4 offers the requestor voluntarily, as in Advisory Opinion 2000-01 (Taveras) and Advisory 5 Opinion 1976-70 (National Republican Congressional Committee).
+Thus, under the 6 Commission's consistent approach to such situations, the proposal here to continue the College's 7 payments for your fringe insurance benefits during your leave of absence is prohibited by section 8 $114.12(c)(1).^{1}$ 9 In addition to section 114.12, section 113.1(g)(6) of the Commission's regulations also 10 prohibits the payments at issue here.
+Under section 113.1(g)(6), any compensation paid to a 11 candidate is a contribution to that candidate unless: 12 13 (A) The compensation results from bona fide employment that is genuinely independent of the candidacy; 14 15 16 (B) The compensation is exclusively in consideration of services provided by the employee as part of this employment; and 17 18 19 20 (C) The compensation does not exceed the amount of compensation which would be paid to any other similarly qualified person for the same work over the same period of time.
+21 22 11 C.F.R. § 113.1(g)(6)(iii).
+23 24 The facts of your request would not satisfy these criteria.
+Because you would not be 25 performing any work for the College during the period of your unpaid leave, the compensation 26 would not be "exclusively in consideration of services provided by [you] as part of [your]